 Attackers can compromise the security of the software supply chain in a number of ways including:

 Software supply chain security seeks to detect, prevent, and mitigate these threats and any others that stem from an organization’s third-party components.
-In this blog post, one of a series of guides about continuous integration and delivery (CI/CD), we look at software supply chain attacks, and how best to thwart them.
+In this blog post, we look at software supply chain attacks, and how best to thwart them.

 According to the U.S. National Institute of Standards and Technology (NIST), a software supply chain attack occurs when a threat actor “infiltrates a software vendor’s network and employs malicious code to compromise the software before the vendor sends it to their customers.
 The compromised software then compromises the customer’s data or system.”
 Stated another way: a hacker breaches your trusted vendor and injects malicious code into their product, which then ends up on your systems and may allow the hacker to gain access to your sensitive data or compromise your code to gain access to your customers, set you up for a ransomware attack, or other malicious purposes.
 The compromised vendor software may have been unknowingly altered from the outset or the compromise may have occurred later, deployed through an update such as a patch or hotfix.
 These attacks are a big deal.
 They can be costly and they can affect all users of the compromised software which may include government, critical infrastructure, and private sector software users.